Sejsel/aoc2024-ksplang/README.md

 loop.
 I tried it multiple times and yet, every time, there was some kind of off-by-one error I just could not fix.
 At this point I would rather play with other tasks, so this is staying horribly slow, at least for now.

+#### Day 3 (2024-12-08)

+Finally a nice task.
+This one was actually quite easy, even though it's text mode.
+I may have created one of the [ugliest if chains](/aoc/src/main/kotlin/cz/sejsel/ksplang/aoc/Day3.kt) I have ever seen, but it was pretty easy to write.
+Being able to separate the part before and after the comma helped a lot to reduce the complexity a lot.

+My favorite so far.